Closed vs Open Hips: A Yoga Primer

 If you go the opposite way and rotate the pelvis to the right, the left hip point comes forward and the right one goes back.
 Thus the hips can be opened to either the right or the left side.
 As you might imagine, all this can get a little more complicated when the legs are doing different things.
 So we’ll take a look at a few different scenarios.
 But first this very important message:

-A bit of confusion often arises when the instruction is given to place your feet hip-distance apart.
-It’s a good cue in some ways because it allows for each person to use their own body as a measuring device rather than more generic terms like ‘six inches’ that wouldn’t work for all people.
-It can be a tricky cue, however, given the lack of clarity around the whole issue of where the hips are.
+Confusion often arises when we're told to place our feet hip-distance apart.
+It’s a good cue in some ways because it allows each person to use their own body as a measuring device.
+It can be a tricky to get right, however, given the lack of clarity around the whole issue of where the hips are.

 For the purposes of yoga, what we’re trying to do with this instruction is situate each foot directly under the place where the femur inserts into the pelvis because this is the position of greatest stability.
 There is some approximation involved since you can’t see the joint itself from the outside, but you can develop a sense of where it is.
 Where it’s not is with the feet touching or with the feet as wide as the mat.
 For most people, it’s in the range of three to seven inches of space between the inside edges of the feet.